log4cplus/log4cplus/docs/examples.md

 }
 ~~~~

-The above code prints `WARN - Hello, World!` on console.
+The above code prints `WARN - Hello, World!` on the console.
 Let's dissect it:

 ~~~~{.cpp}
 #include <log4cplus/logger.h>
 ~~~~

-We need this header to get `Logger` class which represents a handle to named
+We need this header to obtain the `Logger` class, which represents a handle to
-logger.
+a named logger.

 ~~~~{.cpp}
 #include <log4cplus/loggingmacros.h>
 ~~~~

-This header declares `LOG4CPLUS_WARN()` logging macro.
-Beside this one, it also
+This header declares the `LOG4CPLUS_WARN()` logging macro.
-declares one for each standard logging level: FATAL, ERROR, WARN, INFO, DEBUG,
+Besides this one, it declares a macro for each standard logging level:
-TRACE.
+FATAL, ERROR, WARN, INFO, DEBUG, and TRACE.

 ~~~~{.cpp}
 #include <log4cplus/configurator.h>
 ~~~~

-This header declares `BasicConfigurator` class.
+This header declares the `BasicConfigurator` class.

 ~~~~{.cpp}
 #include <log4cplus/initializer.h>
 ~~~~

-This header declares `Initializer` class.
+This header declares the `Initializer` class.

 ~~~~{.cpp}
 log4cplus::Initializer initializer;